Disneyland vs. Walt Disney World - Which To Visit

 What’s your budget?

-Disneyland is generally less expensive than Walt Disney World, as long as you’re not fixed on staying at a Disney hotel at Disneyland.
-Three day tickets are around $100 per person less expensive at Disneyland, though this gap varies by date and type of ticket.
+The one factor almost totally out of your control—ticket prices—tilts in Disneyland’s favor.
+Three-day tickets are around $100 per person less expensive at Disneyland, though this gap varies by date and type of ticket.
 (Read more about Discount Disney World Tickets and Discount Disneyland Tickets)

-Budgets are always subjective, though.
+Budgets are always situational, though.
 How much are flights to the two destinations?
 If you have to stay at a Disney hotel, you’ve got no budget options in Disneyland.
 If you’re undecided, it’s going to make sense to just compare the prices of different options at both resorts.

 A final important note about budget—upcharges.
 Walt Disney World offers a ton of upcharge events, like After Hours, dessert parties, holiday parties, and dining packages.
 Disneyland has fewer of these.

-You don’t have to do these are either resort.
+You don’t have to do these at either resort.
 But if you’re the type of person who is going to book one or two of these given the option, then Disney World is going to get significantly more expensive.

 How Much Do You Want a Project?